Holiday Kid-Friendly Charcuterie Board

 Make a simple Holiday Kid-Friendly Charcuterie Board, mixing together crudités with charcuterie (veggies with meats and cheese).

 Thanksgiving Day should be a time of enjoyment with friends and family.
 We’re starting off the day with this Holiday Kid-Friendly Charcuterie Board, made on a Lazy Susan.
 You can also take this board and make a Turkey Snack Board (by The BakerMama).

 Holiday Charcuterie Board

 Holiday charcuterie boards are a given.
-If you want to get creative, you can make my Fall Epic Charcuterie Board or Leftover Thanksgiving Epic Charcuterie Board or The Baker Mama’s Cornucopia Cheese Board!
+If you want to get creative, you can make my Fall Epic Charcuterie Board or Leftover Thanksgiving Epic Charcuterie Board or this Cornucopia Cheese Board!

 Kids at Thanksgiving